sionpixley/PolyNode/README.md

 1. Run `%LOCALAPPDATA%\Programs\PolyNode\uninstall\uninstall.exe`.

+## Building from source

+### Required technologies

+- Go 1.23.1
+- Angular 18.2.4
+- pnpm 9.10.0

+### Building on Linux

+Run the Dash script `./scripts/linux/bundle`.
+This will build PolyNode's source code for x64 and ARM64, and bundle them as separate .tar.xz files.

+### Building on macOS

+macOS has a Zsh script to build and bundle the source code, but this script also contains some commands to sign and notarize PolyNode's executables with Apple.
+If you don't need to distribute the executables, then I would comment out or delete these lines before running `./scripts/mac/bundle`.
+This will build PolyNode's source code for x64 and ARM64, and bundle them as separate .tar.gz files.

+### Building on Windows

+Run the batchfile `.\scripts\win\bundle.cmd`.
+This will build PolyNode's source code for x64 and ARM64, and bundle them as separate .zip files.

 ## Future development

 The original scope of this project was to be able to install and manage multiple versions of Bun, Deno, and Node.js.
 It currently only supports Node.js, but I would like to support Bun and Deno in the future.